 On August 31, 1842, American physician, writer and suffragist Mary Corinna Putnam Jacobi was born.
 Putnam Jacobi crusaded for the integration of clinical and laboratory studies.
 Disparaging anecdotal evidence and traditional approaches, she demanded scientific research on every question of the day.
 As a leading feminist, she rejected the traditional wisdom about the weaknesses of women.
 Her work with reformers and suffragists made her a leading spokesperson for women’s health.

 Mary Putnam Jacobi was born in London, as the oldest daughter of eleven children to George Palmer Putnam and Victorine Haven Putnam, originally from New York City, but she spent her childhood and adolescence in New York City.
 At the beginning, Jacobi was mostly educated at home, and later attended a public school for girls.
 After her graduation in 1859, Mary Putnam Jacobi published her first story Found and Lost in an issue of the Atlantic Monthly.
-She still continued her studies in Greek, science, and medicine with Elizabeth Blackwell.
+She still privately continued her studies in Greek, science, and medicine with Elizabeth Blackwell.
 Even though Putnam Jacobi’s father first disliked his daughter’s interest in medicine.
 Only reluctantly he agreed to financially support Mary’s decision to pursue medicine, an ambition she had held since childhood.

 During the Civil War, Mary Putnam Jacobi served as a medical aide.
 She graduated from the New York College of Pharmacy in 1863 and earned her M.D. from the Female Medical College of Pennsylvania in 1864.
 Putnam Jacobi completed an internship at the New England Hospital for Women and Children and realized she had to focus increasingly on her studies to be able to practice medicine.
 At the École de Médecine of the University of Paris, Putnam Jacobi was admitted as the first female student.
 This revolutionary development demanded much negotiation and the help of the psychiatrist Benjamin Ball.
 She graduated in July 1871, the second woman to get a degree there, and received second prize for her thesis with the title “De la graisse neutre et des acides gras” (Neutral fat and fatty acids).

 Mary Putnam Jacobi returned to the United States in the fall of 1871 and established a medical practice in New York City.
 She became the second woman member of the Medical Society of the County of New York, was admitted to the American Medical Association, and became a professor in the new Woman’s Medical College of the New York Infirmary.
 In 1873, she married Abraham Jacobi, a New York physician and researcher, nowadays often referred to as the “father of American pediatrics.”